hajicj/FEL-NLP-IR_2016/README.md

 We assume you have the latest Python version (3.5.2).

-(If you don't, get it from Anaconnda!
+(If you don't, get it from Anaconda!

 It's a great distribution that can be installed fully locally (no sudo permission needed), ready with numpy and scipy and the whole scientific computing stack.
-Also, it provides virtual environments through the `conda` tool, which is very much recommended practice.)
+Also, it provides virtual environments through the `conda` tool, which is very much recommended practice.
+Actually, we're pretty certain you should get familiar with Anaconda anyway, at some point.)

 Make sure that your locale is set to support UTF-8.